Julie Lythcott-Haims: University administrator

 Lythcott-Haims is the former dean of freshmen and undergraduate advising, and former associate vice provost for undergraduate education at Stanford University.
 While at Stanford, she was the 2010 winner of the Dinkelspiel Award for contributions to undergraduate education.
 She held various positions with the university for 14 years until leaving in 2012.
 At the time, the stated reason for leaving Stanford was her plan to pursue an MFA degree.
-However, in 2024, Lythcott-Haims confirmed she resigned her position at Stanford in 2012 after an "inappropriate" relationship with a student which became public after the former student wrote about it on Autostraddle.
+However, in 2024, Lythcott-Haims confirmed she resigned her position at Stanford in 2012 after an "inappropriate" relationship with an undergraduate student which became public after the former student wrote about it on Autostraddle.
 According to the former student, Lythcott-Haims left Stanford shortly after the former student's mother anonymously complained to the university.
 Along with confirming the inappropriate relationship, Lythcott-Haims apologized to the former student, Stanford staff and students, and her own family.
+She also stepped down from three education-related committees on which she had previously served on the Palo Alto City Council.

-While the "inappropriate" relationship was not forbidden at the time, it was "discouraged", and in 2013 policies were changed to forbid such relationships.
+While the "inappropriate" relationship was not forbidden at the time, it was "discouraged", and in 2013 Stanford updated its policies to forbid such relationships.